catwell/www.warp10.io/reference/functions/function_NOTBEFORE.md

 <warp10-warpscript-widget backend="{{backend}}"  exec-endpoint="{{execEndpoint}}">
 // timestamp 1 second in the past
 NOW 1 s -
-// the current timestamp is not after
+// the current timestamp is not before
 NOTBEFORE

 // work with ISO dates